 The same applies to withdrawals - if you have multiple withdrawals (such as fees) on the same day then you can merge them into a single transaction.

-It is possible to merge up to 25 transactions at a time but all of the transactions need to have the same label and take place on the same day.
+It is possible to merge up to 25 transactions at a time but all of the transactions need to have the same tag and take place on the same day.

 Splitting transaction (un-merging):